 Writing this bit to '1' enables the waveform output.
-This will make the waveform output available on the corresponding pin regardless of the direction that is set on the pin, and overriding the value in the corresponding PORT output register.
+This will make the waveform output available on the corresponding pin, overriding the value in the corresponding PORT output register.
+The corresponding pin direction must be configured as an output in the PORT peripheral.